partysalat/magic-kingdom/game/art_generation_guide.md

 **ChatGPT Optimized:**
 ```
-Create a video game enemy character sprite in isometric 3/4 top-down view at a 45-degree angle from above, similar to RimWorld or Stardew Valley enemy sprites.
-The character is an orange-red lobster styled as a western outlaw bandit.
-He's wearing a black cowboy hat, dark vest over his shell, and holding pistols in his large claws with a menacing, villainous expression.
-The lobster has natural crustacean features - large claws, segmented tail, antennae, textured shell - but stands in an anthropomorphic threatening pose.
-Comic book art style with thick black outlines and cel-shading for depth.
-The character should look clearly villainous and distinct from the hero characters.
-Wild west beach theme with bold colors.
-Centered on transparent or white background.
-Single enemy sprite, game-ready asset for a top-down shooter.
+Create a single video game enemy sprite for a top-down shooter.
+Use an isometric 3/4 perspective viewed from 45 degrees above, like sprites in Stardew Valley or Enter the Gungeon.

+CHARACTER: An orange-red lobster bandit styled as a western outlaw.
+He stands upright in a menacing, threatening stance.

+OUTFIT: Black cowboy hat, dark brown/black leather vest over his shell.
+Holding pistols in both large claws.
+Menacing, villainous expression with narrowed eyes.

+FEATURES: Natural lobster anatomy - massive claws gripping pistols, long segmented tail curling behind, antennae, textured shell with ridges.
+Cartoonish proportions but clearly a villain.

+STYLE: Bold comic book art with thick black ink outlines around every shape.
+Cel-shaded for depth with 2-3 tone levels.
+Clean, vibrant colors - orange-red for shell, black for hat, dark vest.
+No gradients, flat color zones with clear shadows.

+COMPOSITION: Character centered, taking up 70% of frame.
+Aggressive stance.
+White or transparent background with no environmental elements.

+AESTHETIC: Wild west outlaw meets ocean creature.
+Clearly villainous and distinct from hero.
+Bold and readable at small sizes.
 ```

 **Bing Condensed (480 chars):**